Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 After meeting the Lord, believers

 eternity.
-Paul simply does not address this question.
+Paul simply does not address the question.

-excluded or shortchanged that day.
-In this way, all believers will be gathered
+believer will be shortchanged that day.
+In this way, all believers will be